Mycelium

 Lightweight scratch table for non-blocking items captured mid-work

 (bugs you noticed, questions, ideas).
-Separate from tasks — no
+They are separate from tasks and

 open, in_progress, done, wontfix.